dlareau/puzzlehunt_server/docs/hunt_creation.rst

 =====================

-Great, now we have a hunt template and we can view our hunt, but that's not good without any puzzles, so lets add some.
+Great, now we have a hunt template and we can view our hunt, but that's not good without any puzzles, so let's add some.

 Start by going to the "Puzzles" section using the side navbar and clicking the blue "+" button in the upper right-hand corner to be brought to the puzzle